Japan–United States relations: Early American contacts

+Harris treaty of 1858

-Townsend Harris (1804–78) served 1856-1861 as the first American diplomat after Perry left.
+Townsend Harris (1804–1878) served 1856–1861 as the first American diplomat after Perry left.
 He won the confidence of the Japanese leaders, who asked his advice on how to deal with Europeans.
 In 1858, Harris successfully concluded a full trade treaty with Japan, remembered in the United States as the "Harris Treaty of 1858."
 Via the new treaty, Harris obtained the privilege of Americans to reside in Japan in five "treaty ports" and travel in designated areas.
 The treaty also banned the opium trade, established extremely low tariffs favorable to American merchants, and guaranteed extraterritoriality for American citizens in Japan.
 Following the conclusion of the Harris Treaty, other western powers, including Great Britain, France, the Netherlands, and Russia, rushed to secure "unequal treaties" of their own from Japan; these treaties closely followed the American model and granted similar rights to treaty ports and extraterritoriality.
 The extreme one-sidedness of the new treaties caused significant domestic unrest within Japan, and contributed to the collapse of the 250-year-old Tokugawa Shogunate just ten years later.

-Japanese embassy to the United States
+Japanese Embassy to the United States

 Two years later, the Shōgun sent Kanrin Maru on a mission to the United States, intending to display Japan's mastery of Western navigation techniques and naval engineering.
 On January 19, 1860, Kanrin Maru left the Uraga Channel for San Francisco.
 The delegation included Katsu Kaishu as ship captain, Nakahama Manjirō and Fukuzawa Yukichi.
 From San Francisco, the embassy continued to Washington via Panama on American vessels.

 Japan's official objective with this mission was to send its first embassy to the United States and to ratify the new Treaty of Friendship, Commerce, and Navigation between the two governments.
 The Kanrin Maru delegates also tried to revise some of the unequal clauses in Perry's treaties; they were unsuccessful.

 Townsend Harris returned to the United States in 1861 after five years as the main U.S. diplomat in Japan.
 Harris was succeeded by Robert H. Pruyn, a New York politician who was a close friend and ally of Secretary of State William Henry Seward.
 Pruyn served from 1862 to 1865 and oversaw successful negotiations following the Shimonoseki bombardment.

-From 1865 to 1900
+From 1865 to 1890

+The Meiji Restoration after 1868 marked the beginning of a new era in Japan, during which the country underwent significant modernization and westernization.
+The United States supported Japan's efforts to modernize, and American advisers played a role in Japan's development.
+Japanese Immigration to the United States (1868–1900s) came in large numbers to Hawaii (which joined the U.S. in 1898) and also to farmlands and fishing towns on the West Coast.
+The Japanese population grew rapidly during this period, which created tension and discrimination.

 Both nations experienced very high rates of industrial growth, urbanization, and modernization.
 The United States relied on both imported engineers and mechanics, and its own growing base of innovators, while Japan relied primarily on learning European technology.